The Impact of a Coalition: Assessing the Likelihood of Voter Influence in Large Elections

-{\bf Semi-random likelihood of coalitional influence.} As discussed in the Introduction, given a coalitional influence problem $X$, a set $\Pi$ of distributions over $\ml(\ma)$, $\psi\in [0,1]$, a voting rule $r$, a number of voters $n\in\mathbb N$, and a budget constraint $B\ge 0$, the {\em max-semi-random likelihood of $X$} ({\em max-semi-random $X$} for short), denoted by $\satmax{X}{\Pi,\psi}(r,n, B)$, is defined in Equation~(\ref{dfn:max-s-sat}).

-In the main text we focus on presenting max-semi-random likelihood of $\cm$ for Borda, where $\psi=0$.
-See Appendix~\ref{app:more-rule} for definitions of some other commonly studied voting rules (which are GSRs), i.e., ranked pairs, Schulze, maximin, Copeland, and STV, and Appendix~\ref{app:more-CI} for the definitions of some other commonly-studied coalitional manipulation problems, i.e., constructive/destructive control by adding/deleting votes and bribery.
+\myparagraph{\bf Other rules and coalitional influence problems.} In the main text we focus on $X=\cm$ and $r=\borda$.
+See Appendix~\ref{app:more-rule} for the definitions of some other commonly-studied voting rules (which are GSRs), i.e., ranked pairs, Schulze, maximin, Copeland, and STV, and Appendix~\ref{app:more-CI} for the definitions of some other commonly-studied coalitional influence problems, i.e., constructive/destructive control by adding/deleting votes and bribery.
 Many results in the main text apply to these rules and coalitional influence problems, as stated in their full versions in the Appendix.

-{\bf \boldmath Assumptions on $\Pi$.} Throughout the paper, we make the following two assumptions on $\Pi$: (1) {\em strict positiveness}, which means that there exists a constant $\epsilon>0$ such that the probabilities over all rankings in all $\pi\in\Pi$ are larger than $\epsilon$, and (2) {\em closedness}, which means that $\Pi$ is a closed set in the Euclidean space.